Afrikaner Weerstandsbeweging: Apartheid era

-During the 1970s and 1980s, the AWB attracted several thousand White South Africans as members.
-They opposed the reform of apartheid laws during the 1980s, harassing liberal politicians and holding large (and often quite rowdy) political rallies.
+During the 1970s and 1980s, the AWB attracted several thousand white South Africans as members.
+They opposed the superficial reform of apartheid laws by P. W. Botha during the 1980s, harassing liberal politicians and holding large (and often quite rowdy) political rallies.
 Terre'Blanche used his flamboyant oratorial skills and forceful personality to win converts.
-He railed against the lifting of many so-called "petty apartheid" laws, such as the law banning interracial sex and marriage (the Race Relations Act), mixing of the races (Group Areas Act), as well as the government providing limited political rights to Indians and Coloureds (mixed-race individuals).
-During the State of Emergency (1984–86), AWB violence and murders of unarmed non-Whites were reported.
+He railed against the lifting of many so-called "petty apartheid" laws, such as the law banning interracial sex and marriage (the Race Relations Act), mixing of the races (Group Areas Act), as well as the government providing limited political rights to Indian South Africans and Cape Coloureds (mixed-race individuals).
+During the State of Emergency (1984–86), AWB violence and murders of unarmed non-whites were reported.
 The AWB especially opposed the then-illegal African National Congress (ANC).
-The ruling National Party considered the AWB to be a fringe group.
+The ruling National Party (NP) considered the AWB to be a fringe group.

 The group operated relatively unhindered until 1986, when white South African Police (SAP) officers took the unprecedented step of using lachrymatory agent or tear gas against the AWB when they disrupted a National Party rally.
-In the early 1990s, the organisation was estimated to have 70,000 members out of a population of 5 million White South Africans.
+In the early 1990s, the organisation was estimated to have 70,000 members out of a population of 5 million white South Africans.
 In the Nick Broomfield documentary film, His Big White Self (2006), he claimed the organisation reached a peak of half a million supporters in its heyday.